 - 15.1.
-Where Fire Services has extinguished a fire or responded to an Incident including any such action taken by Fire Services on a false alarm at a residential property, the Fire Chief may, in respect of any costs incurred by Fire Services in taking such action, charge any costs so incurred by Fire Services to: - 15.1.1. the Person who caused the Incident; - 15.1.2. the Owner of the property or the Person in possession of the property where the Incident occurred. - 15.2.
-Where Fire Services has extinguished a fire or responded to an Incident including any such action taken by Fire Services on a false alarm at a commercial property, the Fire Chief may, in respect of any costs incurred by Fire Services in taking such action, charge any costs so incurred by Fire Services to: - 15.2.1. the Person who caused the Incident; - 15.2.2. the Owner of the property or the Person in possession of the property where the Incident occurred. - 15.3.
-Where Fire Services has extinguished a fire or responded to an Incident involving a motor vehicle, the Fire Chief may, in respect of any costs incurred by Fire Services in taking such action, charge any costs so incurred by Fire Services to: - 15.3.1. the Person who caused the Incident; - 15.3.2. the Owner of the property or the Person in possession of the property where the Incident occurred.
+Where the Fire Services has extinguished a fire or responded to an Incident including any such action taken by Fire Services on a false alarm at a residential property, the Fire Chief may, in respect of any costs incurred by Fire Services in taking such action, charge any costs so incurred by Fire Services to: - 15.1.1. the Person who caused the Incident; - 15.1.2. the Owner of the property or the Person in possession of the property where the Incident occurred. - 15.2.
+Where the Fire Services has extinguished a fire or responded to an Incident including any such action taken by Fire Services on a false alarm at a commercial property, the Fire Chief may, in respect of any costs incurred by Fire Services in taking such action, charge any costs so incurred by Fire Services to: - 15.2.1. the Person who caused the Incident; - 15.2.2. the Owner of the property or the Person in possession of the property where the Incident occurred. - 15.3.
+The fees and charges to be levied by the Fire Service for services rendered pursuant to this Bylaw shall be as set out in Schedule "B" of this Bylaw and: - 15.3.1. the City may recover such fees or charges as a debt due and owing to the City; or - 15.3.2. where permitted under the Charter, such fees or charges may be charged against the land as taxes due and owing in respect of that land.